SJStreiff/recordcurator/readme.md

 This leads to the message **Error tokenizing data.**, followed by a mention of the problematic line in the input file.
 This can be solved by manually editing the input.
 Open the csv-file in a texteditor, search-and-replace \" with e.g. \'

-Also, make sure not to run 2 separate instances of the record-filer step simultaneously, as this might create a chaos between the master database files!
+* make sure not to run 2 separate instances of the record-filer step simultaneously, as this might create a chaos between the master database files!
+(N.B. this is less of an issue with the new version as it is much more rapid)

+* If your job is killed by the system during *recordfiler*, potentially you have duplicated barcodes in the index.
+These are used as index during some deduplication steps.
+On my system the job is stuck for a minute or two before being stopped with the message 'Killed: 9'.
+It occurs with expert data during the merge step.
+The exact cause is not quite clear to me as i have not been able to reliably reproduce it, so if this error does occur with your data, please let me know!

 # Future updates and modifications possible